SayProApp Courses Partner Invest Corporate Charity Divisions

 End of Module 1

-• Official Introduction of Regaugetswe Netshiozwe, Chief Development Officer of SayPro to Diepsloot Arsenal
+• SayPro Official Introduction of Regaugetswe Netshiozwe, Chief Development Officer of SayPro to Diepsloot Arsenal

 It is with great enthusiasm that I stand before you today as the Chief Development Officer of SayPro.
 I am honored to be joining the Diepsloot Arsenal community, a club that has demonstrated incredible commitment to developing young talent and making a positive impact in the local community.
 I look forward to working together with all of you to further elevate the club and contribute to the growth and success of soccer in this region.